Pakūranga College

-Pakūranga College is a co-educational secondary school in east Auckland, New Zealand.
-The college is named after the suburb it is located in, Pakuranga.
+Pakūranga College is a co-educational state secondary school in east Auckland, New Zealand.
 The school emblem is the pegasus and the motto "Caelum Certe Patet".

-The principal is Billy Merchant, as of 2024.
+The principal is Billy Merchant, as of 2026.

 History

 The school was built on part of an old dairy farm that was known for its swampy soil in winter.
 The school initially opened on 7 October 1961 by Ronald Algie.
 The founding principal was Kenneth Rae with an initial roll of 312 students and 17 staff members.

+In 2025, the school updated its branding to incorporate a macron over the 'u' (Pakūranga), aligning with correct te reo Māori orthography.
+The school was listed by the Ministry of Education as Pakūranga College thereafter.

 Principals

 In total, the school has seen 8 principals: Kenneth Rae was the head of the college till 1967, taken over by Ernest Rive.
 From 1978, Stan Seager was the principal.
 The school then saw leadership from Pamela Stone from 1987 to 2003.
 Bali Haque was principal from 2003 to 2006.
 Prior to being principal, Haque was formerly president of the Secondary Principal's Association and also was principal at Rosehill College.
 He then went on to be the Deputy Chief Executive of NZQA.
 After Haque, Heather McRae, who was Associate principal under Haque, became principal of 2006 to 2009.
 McRae left to be principal of Diocesan School for Girls and was replaced by Michael Williams from Aorere College.
 In June 2024, Michael Williams left to become a Leadership Advisor at the Ministry of Education.
 The current principal is Billy Merchant.